arydotme/arydotme/README.md

 # 💫 About Me:
  Fresh graduate in Computer Science with strong interest in machine learning and ai engineer.
-Experienced in building ML models generative ai, with proven skills in teamwork and adaptability through academic exchange and project-based learning
+Experienced in building machine learning models and generative ai, with proven skills in teamwork and adaptability through academic exchange and project-based learning

 ## 🌐 Socials: